 sudo cp -v vmmon.tar vmnet.tar /usr/lib/vmware/modules/source/

 And the last step is to use the given command, and it will install kernel modules in your system:

 Step 4: Installing VMware Player

 From here, it’s no rocket science.
-Like any other application, click on next in most of the screen.
-For your ease, I have listed the screenshots here:
+Like any other application, follow the on-screen instructions.
+Here are some of the screenshots for reference: